strmark/piclodio4/front/README.md

 # Piclodio frontend

-This part of the project is written with Angular 7 and was generated with [angular-cli](https://github.com/angular/angular-cli) version 7.3.5.
-It is updated to Angular 8.
+This part of the project was written with Angular 7 and was generated with [angular-cli](https://github.com/angular/angular-cli) version 7.3.5.
+It is now updated to Angular 8.

 ## Installation